HenkWillcock/SWEN301ArchitectureProject/ProjectChange.md

 ### 1.2 Build Full Model-View-Controller Architecture

-Right now the graphics handler handles the control of the program, making it quite a large and complex class.
-Adding a controller class to the program and simplifying the graphics handler to just handle the graphics and nothing else would subtantially reduce the complexity of this class.
+Right now the Graphics Handler handles the control of the program, making it quite a large and unnecessarily complex class.
+Adding a 'Controller' class to the program and simplifying the 'Graphics Handler' to just handle the graphics and nothing else would subtantially reduce the complexity of this class.
 It would also mean the program uses a well-known architecture making it easier for other developers to develop ChessMaster.

 ### 1.3 Chosen Change